bcgov/bc-econ-status-indices/README.md

 The codes for economic indices and visualization of data are in `R` sub-folder.

 Generated graphs are stored in `output-data` subfolder.

+Insights developed from analyses of data tables are provided in rmd format in  `docs` folder.

 ### Getting Help or Reporting an Issue